quick start action guide

 “Why am I doing this?”

 Think carefully about your answer.
-If your reason isn't strong enough to carry you through the trials that lie ahead – you may need to re-examine your motivations.
+If your reason isn't strong enough to carry you through the trials ahead, you may need to re-examine your motivations.

 2. Get A Mailbox

-mailboxIf your real estate investing business is anything like mine, direct mail will be a crucial component of your marketing efforts.
+mailboxIf your real estate investing business is anything like mine, direct mail will be crucial to your marketing efforts.

 Especially when you're getting started, there is no faster and more effective way to find motivated sellers and make them aware of your offer to purchase their property.